motaz2020/Image_Classifier/README.md

 # Machine-Vision

+Image Classifiers (Traditional classifier: In this module, KNN, K-means, and SVM classifiers)&(CNN classifier)

 : In this project we explored different techniques used in image classification.
 Different classifiers should be implemented and used to classify RGB images to different categories.